skwdpy/Minecraft-Server-Player-UUID-and-Online-Mode-Converter/README_en.md

 ## 🔑 How to Use

-1.  **Shut down and BACK UP your entire server and its world save folder!!!** (If your world or server gets corrupted due to using this tool without a backup, you must bear the consequences!!!)
+1.  **Shut down and BACK UP your entire server and its world save folder!!!** (If your save or server gets corrupted due to using this tool without a backup, you must bear the consequences!!!)

 2. Install the latest version of Python.